Malta: Ministers quit as journalist murder probe heats up | DW | 26.11.2019

 "I felt it was my duty to step down from my minister's role so that the government of Joseph Muscat would be able to complete its full term," Mizzi told journalists after a parliamentary meeting.

-Despite the Cabinet crisis, the official twitter accounts of the Maltese government and those who left their positions on Tuesday remained silent on the matter.
+Despite the Cabinet crisis, the official twitter accounts of the Maltese government and those who left their positions on Tuesday had still made no mention of the resignations and suspensions by Tuesday afternoon.

 Caruana Galizia linked both Mizzi and Schembri to secret payments made by prominent Maltese businessman Yorgen Fenech through a mysterious company, known as 17 Black, owned by Fenech.